 First is the physical join operator used.
 The two main options for distributed joins are shuffle-hash and broadcast.
 In shuffle-hash join, base tables are hashed on the join attribute and partitioned into "shuffle blocks."
 Each shuffle block is then sent to an assigned worker over the network, with each worker producing a partition of the output table using a local sort-merge join or hash join.
 In broadcast join, each worker gets a copy of the smaller table on which it builds a local hash table before joining it with the outer table without any shuffles.
 If the smaller table fits in memory, broadcast join is typically faster due to lower network and disk I/O costs.

-2We note, however, that in our current prototypes, every TF invocation by a worker uses all cores on the node regardless of how many cores are assigned to that worker.
-Nevertheless, one TF invocation per used core helps increase overall throughput and reduce runtimes.
+2In our current prototypes, every TF invocation by a worker uses all cores regardless of how many cores are assigned to that worker.
+But, one TF invocation per used core increases overall throughput and reduces runtimes.